nats-io/nats.deno/README.md

 New nats-servers offer the ability to add additional metadata to a message.
 The metadata is added in the form of headers.
 NATS headers are very close to HTTP headers.
 Note that headers are not guaranteed.
-If a client subscribes to the message but doesn't want headers, the headers will be stripped from the message.
-On more capable clients headers can allow for additional data to be sent to the header-aware clients.
+If the client doesn't want or support headers it will not receive them.

 ```typescript
 import { connect, createInbox, Empty, headers } from "../../src/mod.ts";